TimBoleslawsky/data-science-vault/Notes/The Learning Process in Neural Networks.md

    - The loss function $\mathcal{L}(y, \hat{y})$ quantifies the error.
 3. Backpropagation (Computing Gradients)
    - To minimize the loss, we compute how much each weight $W$ and bias $b$ contributes to the loss:
-	   - First we compute the gradient for the output layer by diffentiating the loss function.
+	   - First we compute the gradient for the output layer by differentiating the loss function.
 	   - Then, using the chain rule, we use each gradient from the previous layer to compute the gradients of the remaining layers. => This tells us which direction (increase or decrease) each weight should move to reduce the loss.
 4. Weight Update (Using an Optimizer)
    - Once gradients are computed, an optimizer updates the weights.